Looking for a Drug Offenses Attorney?

 Immediately after an arrest:

 Exercise Your Right to Remain Silent: Politely tell the officers that you wish to remain silent and won’t discuss your case without your attorney present.
+Anything you say can and will be used against you in court.
+Remaining silent helps avoid unintentionally giving the prosecution information that can be misconstrued or used to build a case against you.

 Do Not Consent to Searches: Do not allow any searches without a warrant.
 Clearly state that you do not consent.
+Doing so will help to preserve your ability to challenge any unlawful search later in court.
+Officers may still proceed, but your objection can be critical to challenging that evidence later on in your criminal case.

 Remember Your Right to an Attorney: Ask for a lawyer as soon as possible and do not discuss anything further until your attorney is there.
+When you invoke your right to a lawyer, all questioning should stop immediately.
+Even if officers continue asking questions, you are not required to respond.
+You should wait for your legal counsel.

 Securing Legal Assistance: